 Fairbridge Village makes a wonderful festival site.
 Graceful, mature bushland and sweeping views over the Darling Escarpment provide a picturesque and peaceful background to the festival.
 Music spills from numerous marquees and permanent buildings; colourful markets add vibrancy and delight; delicious aromas waft over the catering areas; and everywhere are the sights and sounds of happy people enjoying a fabulous weekend experience.

 Presented by the not-for-profit organisation, FolkWorld Inc., the festival is a major event on the WA cultural calendar with a devoted audience base, a strong pool of volunteers, a strong organising committee, and a dedicated and committed Board.
 Its reputation has spread to the point where each year it receives well over 500 applications from acts, Australia-wide, wanting to play; and many internationals strive to make it a part of their touring schedule.
 It has stayed true to the original vision of catering to a family audience, and presents probably the largest children and youth programs, in proportion to the festival as a whole, of any such event in the country.

-The festival is entering its 27th year in 2019 and continues to go from strength to strength.
-In 2011, the Fairbridge Quest songwriting competition for high school-aged young people was launched and each year unearths amazing talent from across the state.
-Participants are supported with workshops and mentoring opportunities and win the chance to perform at the festival.
+The festival is entering its 28th year in 2020 and continues to go from strength to strength.
+In 2011, the Fairbridge Festival Quest songwriting competition for high school-aged young people was launched and each year unearths amazing talent from across the state.
+In 2019, the Quest will take a break until it resumes in 2020.

 All photos courtesy Ruth Marshall